There are thousands of natural stone slab colors, and we can install them all for you!

 After you approve the quote, we’ll schedule a template date so the installer can create accurate measurements of your cabinets, sinks, and/or cook tops.

 Finally, at the install date 4-10 business days later, your new countertops will be installed!

 Because natural stone is a product of nature, no two slabs are exactly alike, and we highly recommend seeing the material in person before making purchasing decisions.

 Four basic edge profile options (eased, half-bullnose, quarter round, and crescent) are included in your installation price.

-The cost of cut-outs for self-rimming sinks is included in the installation price.
+The cost of cut-outs for self-rimming or vessel sinks is included in the installation price.